Jobs Board

 If you like details and data and want to work on a computer in an office then administration is for you.
 Administration usually involves following processes and procedures to ensure information is correctly inputted.
 Administrators analyse the information to help improve ways of working, product and service design, or create reports for meetings.

-Horticulture is for you if you like working outside. it could involve gardening, landscaping, working in a nursery or garden centre, or helping to develop and maintain areas for wildlife to grow and thrive.
+Horticulture is for you if you like working outside.
+It could involve gardening, landscaping, working in a nursery or garden centre, or helping to develop and maintain areas for wildlife to grow and thrive.
 It will most likely be manual work, but may also involve other skills such as administration, design or customer service.

 There’s more to retail than you’d think.
 Working in a shop offers many roles, for instance being in charge of displaying items, operating the tills, talking with customers about products, or keeping everything tidy and organised.
-Behind the scenes there are other jobs too, from ordering and taking delivery of stock to producing items, for example baking bread or sausage roles to be sold in the shop.
+Behind the scenes there are other jobs too, from ordering and taking delivery of stock to producing items, for example baking bread or sausage rolls to be sold in the shop.

 Working in finance is for you if you like numbers, maths and spreadsheets.
 There is a lot of administration involved and processing of important data.
 You need to have excellent attention to detail and be good with money.
 Training is often provided to enable progression in the role.